 - Wool is also a great option, as one of the absolute best performance fibers — it is renewable, comfortable, regulates body temperature, is naturally odor resistant and insulates when wet (look for chlorine-free wool from humanely treated animals from sustainable farms).

 - Bamboo is hardy, highly renewable and generally grown with few chemical inputs.
-It also has natural antibacterial properties, breaths and is said to be odor resistant, however toxic chemicals are often used to turn the plant into fabric.
+It also has natural antibacterial properties, breaths and is said to be odor resistant.
+However the downfall of bamboo is that toxic chemicals are often used to turn the plant into fabric.

 - Look for companies using recycled nylon like Econyl, which is a certified recycled nylon textile made from discarded fishing lines and other post-consumer waste that has been collected from the oceans.
 The good thing is that it is recycling some of that pollution and allows for the same functionality of nylon.
-The bad thing is that it’s still a form of nylon and the recycling process is actually quite energy intensive, uses harmful chemicals and releases greenhouse gases.
+The bad thing is that it’s still a form of nylon and the recycling process is actually quite energy intensive, uses harmful chemicals and releases greenhouse gases, and the fabric still sheds microfibers when washed.

 - Similarly, look for recycled polyester.
 Repreve is turning recycled plastic bottles into clothing that is commonly used in sportswear and men’s swimwear.
 There are also companies like Eco Intelligent Polyester that are recycling old polyester to create new polyester.
 So while both great options, they still have similar downfalls to recycled nylon.